 Do we have to follow the example timeline laid out on the onboarding learning plan template?

 No!
 Every CRU has different needs and every person learns at a different pace.
 You are welcome to ask your employee to complete training at whatever pace makes the most sense for your unit and for their role.
 In fact, as your employee works through the learning plan, you may find that the timing of certain topics needs to be adjusted as other priorities or needs come up.
 It may be a good idea to review the upcoming activities each week and discuss whether anything needs to be shifted or adjusted based on priorities.
-Rather than thinking of the learning plan as a rigid document that can’t be changed, consider it a fluid document that can be adjusted to meet your needs and the needs of the new employee.
+Rather than thinking of the learning plan as a rigid document that can’t be changed, consider it a fluid template that can be adjusted to meet your needs and the needs of the new employee.

 Yes!
-Edit away!
-We provided the plan in the form of a Word document for a reason.
+Please!
+We provided the template in the form of a Word document for a reason.
 We know that some CRUs have their own training, everyone learns at a different pace, and some employees may need different tools or competencies to be successful.
 Please feel free to adjust the plan for your employee as needed.
 If there are additional items that you think would be useful across all the CRUs, reach out so we can consider adjusting the template!
 We do suggest popping back over to this page and grabbing the newest learning plan often.
 As this process evolves, we will update the materials as needed.

 What about onboarding tasks, like computer setup and other things like that?
 Those aren't included in the learning plan!?

-We created a Supplemental Task-Based Checklist that can be downloaded and tailored to your unit for this purpose.
+We created a Supplemental Task-Based Checklist template that can be downloaded and tailored to your unit for this purpose.
 The learning plan only includes learning/training related items.
-The task-based checklist is a template developed for use in combination with the Onboarding Learning Plan to onboard new CRPs.
+The task-based checklist is a template developed for use in combination with the Onboarding Learning Plan template to onboard new CRPs.
 It includes non-training items such as technology setup, health screening, team member introductions, etc. Managers can download and modify as needed.

 I have feedback on a Learning Plan or an Engagement Activity, what should I do?